 Privacy Policy

-In compliance with Privacy Shield Principles, Company commits to resolve complaints about our collection or use of your personal information.
-European Union individuals with inquiries or complaints regarding our Privacy Shield policy should first contact Company.
+In compliance with DPF Principles, Company commits to resolve complaints about our collection or use of personal information of EU or UK individuals.
+European Union or UK individuals with inquiries or complaints regarding our compliance with the DPF program should first contact Company.
 Company and its Data Protection Officer, Justin Fidler, may be reached at [email protected] or by mail at Sona Systems, Trummi 5, 12616 Tallinn, ESTONIA.
-If you have a question regarding our privacy policy please contact us.
-Company commits to cooperate with the panel established by the EU data protection authorities (DPAs) and comply with the advice given by the panel with regard to data transferred from the EU to the US.
-The Federal Trade Commission has jurisdiction over Company’s compliance with the Privacy Shield.
-Under certain conditions, you may have the right to invoke binding arbitration for complaints regarding Privacy Shield not resolved by any of the other Privacy Shield mechanisms.
-More information can be found at: https://www.privacyshield.gov/article?id=ANNEX-I-introduction.
+If you have a question regarding our Privacy Policy, please contact us.
+Company commits to cooperate with the panel established by the EU data protection authorities (DPAs) and comply with the advice given by the panel with regard to data transferred from the EU to the US and to cooperate with the UK Government, ICO and/or GRA, as applicable, with regard to data transferred from the UK and/or Gibraltar to the US.
+The Federal Trade Commission has jurisdiction over Company’s compliance with the DPF program.
+Under certain conditions, you may have the right to invoke binding arbitration for complaints regarding the DPF not resolved by any of the other DPF mechanisms.
+More information can be found at https://www.dataprivacyframework.gov/s/article/ANNEX-I-introduction-dpf?tabset-35584=2.

-Company also complies with the European Union’s General Data Protection Regulation (GDPR), enforceable as of May 25, 2018.
-EU citizens also have the right to lodge a complaint with a supervisory authority.
+Company also complies with the European Union’s General Data Protection Regulation (GDPR) and the United Kingdom General Data Protection Regulation (UK GDPR).
+EU citizens and citizens of the UK/Gibraltar, as applicable, also have the right to lodge a complaint with a supervisory authority.

 Finally, Company complies with the California Consumer Privacy Act of 2018 (“CCPA”).
 A consumer whose personal information is covered by CCPA (as defined in that law) may contact Company as follows to request required disclosures under CCPA: